ravirun/misfit-ravi/README.md

-# Misfit Ravi - July 2029 Content Plan
+# Misfit Ravi - July 2029, Week 4 Content Plan

 **Mega Creator (1M+ followers)**

 ---

-## Content Topic
+## Weekly Content Topic

-### The Economics of Fame Explained Simply (and Sarcastically)
+### The Comedy of Chasing Fame for Money

 ---

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on the economics of fame explained simply (and sarcastically).
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on the comedy of chasing fame for money.

 ---